syedmuhd/yoprint-laravel/README.md

 2. Clone this project repository, and navigate into the project directory.

 3. Run `sudo docker compose up`.
 Thats it.
-All dependencies are already included:
+All dependencies are already included (will auto composer install & npm install & run build):
     - PHP 8.4
     - Composer 2
     - Npm